 Choose AssetsAny media or data that can be used in your game or project.
 An asset may come from a file created outside of Unity, such as a 3D Model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info

-See in Glossary > Export Package from the menu to open the Exporting package dialog box.
+See in Glossary > Export Package from the menu to open the Exporting package dialog.

-In the dialog box, select the assets you want to include in the package by clicking on the boxes so they are checked.
+In the dialog, select the assets you want to include in the package by clicking on the boxes.

 Rename your updated package using incremental names: for example, MyAssetPackageVer1